divyanshrohatgi/CRM/README.md

-# CRM Campaign Management App
+# CRM Customer Relationship Management System

 A modern CRM platform for ingesting customer data, building audience segments, and running personalized campaigns with robust delivery tracking and a clean, intuitive UI.